NunoEdgarGFlowHub/sidecoin/README.md

 Copy the sidecoin.conf file to that directory, also create a dir in that dir called balances and place the balances.txt inside that folder.

+If you have any questions, please email joey@augur.net